 The End Result

-The first phase will focus on affordable near-term safety improvements on US 2 from Deer Road to Day Mt.
+The first phase focused on affordable near-term safety improvements on US 2 from Deer Road to Day Mt.
 Spokane Road.
-We plan to begin construction on this phase in 2016 or 2017.
+We plan to begin construction on this phase in 2017.

 The second phase will explore long–range practical opportunities to improve the Deer Road to Elk-Chattaroy Road corridor, some of which may involve partnerships with other government entities.
 Currently, funding is not available for design or construction of emerging solutions for this segment.

 The first phase will construct the improvements determined by the study to be the most beneficial at reducing serious and fatal injuries on US 2 between SR 206 and Day-Mt.
 Spokane Road.
 The second phase will develop a corridor plan for the future.
 Nothing will be constructed unless additional funding becomes available.

 The corridor analysis was reviewed and approved on January 13, 2016 and is available here.